rishitha-1612/Insight-Weaver/README.md

 - Detect contradictions and unexplored connections across selected papers.
 - Give every public visitor a private anonymous workspace so they never see another visitor's papers, graph, hypotheses, or analysis results.

+## UI Sections

+The frontend exposes the research workflow as separate workspace sections:

+- `Workspace` for PDF upload and ingestion progress.
+- `Library` for reviewing indexed papers, parsed metadata, and processing status.
+- `GraphRAG` for asking evidence-grounded questions over retrieved chunks plus graph context.
+- `Knowledge Graph` for directly exploring the stored graph by paper or by entity.
+- `Hypotheses` for generating testable, evidence-backed research hypotheses from uploaded papers.
+- `Cross-Paper Analysis` for contradiction checks, connection discovery, and topic landscape review.
+- `Discovery` for turning the latest GraphRAG result into a compact research brief.

+Important distinction:

+- `GraphRAG` is the question-answering surface.
+It retrieves evidence, synthesizes an answer, and shows the answer-specific evidence graph.
+- `Knowledge Graph` is the graph exploration surface.
+It lets the user inspect stored nodes and edges directly without first asking a question.

 ## Why It Is Different

 Insight Weaver is not a PDF chatbot.
 It is a scientific claim and evidence pipeline.